sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Cut out all liquid calaries or liquid having sugar in it like switch to water,black tea/coffee, salt lime soda
     - Everyone experience flavours uniquely.
     - No two people enjoy the same dish in same way

-- (Personal Finance Basics (from Deepak Shenoy))[PersonalFinance]
-    - Trust no one
-    - If other side is getting commission then you are not getting sold the right kind of product. be cynical.Go for Cheapest and Simple product, any complexity means it has hidden incentives for selling it.
-    - Hygiene - if shit happens can i take care of myself and family?
-    - Medical Insurance - Opt for Super top up policy beyond base policy.
-    - Life Insurance - Go for Simple product.
-    - Emergency buffer - 6 months of expenses should be in bank account or FD.
-    - Corpus for Retirement -->  < 50 years old - 30 times your annual expenses is what is needed.

 - Eating rules by Michael Pollan
     - Eat those foods which your great grandmother understands